 - Unlawful arrest.

 You also have the option of attacking the state’s evidence against you and undermining their case.
+Get help by visiting our guide on the questions you need to ask when hiring a criminal defense attorney.

 It’s important to defend yourself against any criminal charges in Los Angeles.
 Hiring an attorney will help you secure the best result in your case.
 Call our Los Angeles criminal defense lawyers today to schedule a free consultation.